-- A city that is prepared to identify, resist, absorb, adapt to and recover from any shock or chronic stress while maintaining its essential functions; - O A city that involves stakeholders and especially citizens in disaster risk reduction through co-creation processes; - A city that manages to transform in front of uncertainties, that reduces vulnerability and exposure to natural and man-made disasters and manages to thrive; - A city that increases its capacity to respond to climate change challenges, disasters, shocks, and other unforeseen chronic stresses, through enhanced emergency preparedness.
+- A city that is prepared to identify, resist, absorb, adapt to and recover from any shock or chronic stress while maintaining its essential functions; - A city that involves stakeholders and especially citizens in disaster risk reduction through co-creation processes; - A city that manages to transform in front of uncertainties, that reduces vulnerability and exposure to natural and man-made disasters and manages to thrive; - A city that increases its capacity to respond to climate change challenges, disasters, shocks, and other unforeseen chronic stresses, through enhanced emergency preparedness.

-The following figure shows the relationship of resilience to climate change adaptation, mitigation and disaster risk reduction, and reinforces that resilience leads to implementing sustainable development in cities, towns and municipalities.
-To do this, cities need to safeguard and protect their (critical) infrastructures and assets, while also dealing with pressing chronic stresses that are related to societal issues connected to social dynamics.
+The following figure shows the relationship of resilience to climate change adaptation, mitigation and disaster risk reduction, and demonstrates that resilience-building supports the implementation of sustainable development in cities, towns and municipalities.
+To do this, cities need to safeguard and protect their critical infrastructures and assets and address chronic stresses that arise from social dynamics, such as ageing populations.